 Multiscale modelling of solvent phases for solvent extraction – MULTISEPAR

-The recycling of rare earths is all the more important as their extraction is currently mainly carried out by a single country with a significant environmental cost.
-Solvent extraction allows the recycling of these metals by selectively separating them.
-Some metallic elements, in ionic form, are thus transferred into an organic phase while the others remain in aqueous solution.<br />This process is used industrially in many plants, but its application is limited by the difficulty of developing new extractive systems.
-The blocking point is the understanding of the organic phases, allowing the solubilization of metals thanks to particular extracting molecules.
-These phases are organized by creating different polar and apolar domains.
-The main challenge of this project is to carry out their modeling in a multi-scale way, by making the link between the molecular character of these elementary phenomena and the global optimization desired by chemical engineering.
+The recycling of rare earths is all the more important as their extraction is currently mainly carried out by a single country, at a high environmental cost.
+Liquid-liquid extraction enables these metals to be recycled by separating them selectively.
+Certain metallic elements, in ionic form, are transferred to an organic phase, while the others remain in aqueous solution.
+This process is used industrially in many plants, but its application is limited by the difficulty of developing new extractive systems.
+The sticking point is understanding the organic phases that enable metals to be solubilised using specific extractant molecules.
+These phases are organised by creating different polar and apolar domains.
+The main challenge of this project is to carry out multi-scale modelling of these phases, linking the molecular nature of these elementary phenomena with the overall optimisation required by chemical engineering.

-The important point is the link between the scales, the molecular part allowing not only to parameterize but also to justify the other scales of description.
-This work will also be validated thanks to the experimental studies recently carried out on these reference systems and which allow a direct comparison of many quantities.
+The important point is the link between the different scales: the molecular part not only allows us to parameterise but also to justify the other scales of description.
+This work is also validated by the experimental studies recently carried out on these reference systems, which allow a direct comparison of numerous quantities.

-Molecular simulations carried out on the organic phases studied speciation using a graph theory approach.
-We were able to determine the chemistry of the aggregates present and a thermodynamic model was proposed.
-The constants showed that the activity was not the predominant phenomenon.
-The structuring is more important in the presence of salt and indicates a micellar behavior typical of microemulsions.
-The calculation of the curvature parameters could thus be performed for the microemulsion model.
+The molecular simulations carried out on the organic phases used a graph theory approach to study speciation, enabling us to determine the chemistry of the aggregates present.
+A thermodynamic model was proposed.
+The equilibrium constants obtained showed a progressive structuring of the solution with concentration.
+This structuring is more significant in the presence of salt, and the structure obtained indicates micellar behaviour typical of microemulsions.
+The curvature parameters could thus be calculated for biased simulations or using fluctuation theory.
+The idea is that the spontaneous shape of the extractants controls the nature of the chemical species present.

 A Brownian dynamics code that calculates the structure of the solutions from a model potential has been developed.
-The equilibrium thermodynamic properties could thus be evaluated.
-In particular, the osmotic coefficient which allows the comparison with experimental measurements of vapor pressure has been modeled.
-A method is being developed to predict the transport properties.
-By generalizing Born's approach for organic phases, we can thus describe the conductivity of the suspension by modeling both the diffusion of charged species and the ion exchange between aggregates.
+The thermodynamic properties of equilibrium have thus been evaluated.
+In particular, the osmotic coefficient, which allows comparison with experimental measurements of vapour pressure, was modelled.
+The study of transport phenomena showed that even if the species were neutral, they could exchange their ions, which explains the conductivity of the solvent phases.
+By generalising Born's approach for organic phases, we can describe the conductivity of the suspension by modelling both the diffusion of charged species and the exchange of ions between aggregates.

 5 published articles